 Stafford Terrace

-PINK DOOR WITH WISTERIA – BEDFORD GARDENS & SHEFFIELD TERRACE, KENSINGTON
+PINK DOOR WITH WISTERIA – BEDFORD GARDENS, KENSINGTON

 In April, this is an epic spot, combining wisteria and a pink door.
-Round the corner, there’s another whopping wisteria moment on Sheffield Terrace.
-This is either on Sheffield Terrace or Bedford Gardens and combines our two great loves – stacks of wisteria and a pink front door.
+This is Bedford Gardens and combines our two great loves – stacks of wisteria and a pink front door.

 Wisteria in Kensingon